-Primary Professional Experience 3: Using Data to inform Teaching and Learning
+Professional Experience 3: Using Data to Inform Teaching and Learning

 The third professional experience involves a three-week full-time block placement.
-The focus for this professional experience is on all aspects of assessment and to consolidate planning and teaching skills.
-During the third placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
+The focus for this professional experience is on all aspects of assessment, using data to inform teaching and learning, and to consolidate planning and teaching skills.
+During the third placement, preservice teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to continue to develop understanding, through discussion and observation, of the varied nature of the teacher's role.
-Emphasis continues to be on supporting pre-service teachers to relate successfully to children in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.
+Emphasis continues to be on supporting pre-service teachers to relate successfully to young people in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
+During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class in their major teaching area and if relevant and possible in their minor teaching area.